 This is how we can define an android application components in AndroidManiFest.xml file.

-For example, a contacts app which is having a multiple activities like showing a list of contacts, add new contact, and another activity to search for the contacts.
-All these activities in contact app are independent of each other but will work together to provide a better user experience.
+For example, a contacts app that is having multiple activities like showing a list of contacts, add a new contact, and another activity to search for the contacts.
+All these activities in the contact app are independent of each other but will work together to provide a better user experience.

-To know more about Activities in android check this Android Activities.
+To know more about Activities in android check Android Activities.

 In android, Intent is a messaging object which is used to request an action from another component.

-In android, intents are mainly used to perform following things.
+In android, intents are mainly used to perform the following things.